 The Navigation tree enables you to navigate across the program views.
-You can choose between the Full list or the Short list of views.
+Views depend on whether the console is connected to a managed machine or to the management server.
+In both cases, you can choose between the Full list or the Short list of views.
 The Short list contains the most frequently used views from the Full list.